 Through seeing patients, the missing link between the field of psychiatry and hormonal health has become clear.
 Many symptoms that psychiatric patients typically present with may be hormone related.
 However, due to lack of awareness, we do not consider Hormone Replacement Therapy and hormone balance as a course of treatment.
 That needs to change.

 Antidepressants are not the only option

 There has been a steady rise in awareness of hormone related conditions and mental health.
 However, GPs and psychiatrists continue to prescribe antidepressants for patients with low mood and anxiety.
 HRT or hormone balance may be more appropriate and it requires patients and practitioners to be aware of alternative treatment options.

 Compounded BHRT for Mental Health Conditions & Symptoms

-I have observed that the characteristic features of Anxiety and Depressive Disorders are almost identical to the mental health symptoms experienced by men and women with hormone imbalances.
-When it comes to treatment, I have learnt that patients are far happier to be prescribed Bioidentical Hormone Replacement Therapy (BHRT) rather than antidepressants viewing it as a more natural approach and it often negates the need for antidepressants.
+I have observed that symptoms of Anxiety and Depressive Disorders can be identical to those of hormone imbalances in men and women.
+In my experience, patients are happier to be prescribed Bioidentical Hormone Replacement Therapy (BHRT) than antidepressants.
+They view it as more natural approach and has fewer side effects.
+It can also negate the need for antidepressants.

 In the field of psychiatry, no individual is the same and every patient responds differently to treatment.
 In my experience, the same applies to hormone related conditions and which is why compounded BHRT (cBHRT) is my preferred treatment option.
-The nature of cBHRT means that the patient can be treated with doses that are bespoke and tailored to their needs and what they feel comfortable with.
+The nature of cBHRT means that I can treat the patient with doses that are bespoke, tailored to their needs and what they feel comfortable with.
 Starting with a low dose allows me to see how the patient responds over time and then I adjust the dose accordingly.